 Did you know?

-• To start, The American Adventure building is based on late-18th century Georgian architecture, the buildings of Colonial Williamsburg, Independence Hall, the Old State House in Boston, and Thomas Jefferson’s Monticello.
+- To start, The American Adventure building is based on late-18th century Georgian architecture, the buildings of Colonial Williamsburg, Independence Hall, the Old State House in Boston, and Thomas Jefferson’s Monticello.
 The structure incorporates 110,000 handmade bricks.
-The roof is made of slate.
+In addition, the roof is made of slate.

-• Topics covered in The American Adventure include the landing of the Mayflower; the contentious policies of Parliament that facilitated the American Revolution; the Declaration of Independence; the Continental Army’s disastrous winter, 1777-78, at Valley Forge, Pennsylvania; slavery, abolitionism, and the Civil War; immigration; Native American policy; women’s rights; new inventions; environmentalism and the formation of national parks; World War I; Charles Lindbergh’s transatlantic flight; the Great Depression; Pearl Harbor and World War II; and the journey into the twenty-first century.
+- Topics covered in The American Adventure include the landing of the Mayflower; the contentious policies of Parliament that facilitated the American Revolution; the Declaration of Independence; the Continental Army’s disastrous winter, 1777-78, at Valley Forge, Pennsylvania; slavery, abolitionism, and the Civil War; immigration; Native American policy; women’s rights; new inventions; environmentalism and the formation of national parks; World War I; Charles Lindbergh’s transatlantic flight; the Great Depression; Pearl Harbor and World War II; and the journey into the twenty-first century.
+Therefore, the attraction provides a good overview of history.

-• For example, the songs in The American Adventure include “New World Bound,” “In the Days of ’76,” “Two Brothers,” “Brother, Can You Spare a Dime?,” and “Golden Dream.”
+- For example, the songs in The American Adventure include “New World Bound,” “In the Days of ’76,” “Two Brothers,” “Brother, Can You Spare a Dime?,” and “Golden Dream.”
 Moreover, These numbers voice the coming of settlers to America, the American Revolution, the Civil War, the Great Depression, and progress since World War II, respectively.
 The traditional Christmas tune “I’ll Be Home for Christmas” is played during the World War II segment.
+Consequently, guests will hear familiar tunes and learn new songs.

 Hidden Mickeys: